canonical/tdx/README.md

 * Ubuntu Noble 24.04 LTS
 * Ubuntu Oracular 24.10

-Follow these instructions to setup the Intel TDX host, create a TD, boot the TD, and attest the integrity of the TD's execution environment.
+Follow these instructions to set up the Intel TDX host, create a TD, boot the TD, and attest the integrity of the TD's execution environment.

-The host OS and TD setup can be cutomized by editing the global configuration file: `setup-tdx-config`.
+The host OS and TD setup can be customized by editing the global configuration file: `setup-tdx-config`.

 <a id="report-an-issue"></a>
 ## 2. Report an Issue